• Skip to primary navigation

 • The batter should be thick at the same time in flowing consistency.
 Set aside.

-• Now take jaggery in a pan along with water.
+• Now take 1/2 cup jaggery in a pan along with water.
 Let it dissolve.
 Heat it up until jaggery melts completely no need to check for any consistency.
 Once jaggery melts switch off and set aside to cool.

 • Dal should be easily mashable.
 Set aside.